 Disability Studies at UCLA

-Since 2007, the Disability Studies minor has sought to infuse critical perspectives on disability across UCLA’s curriculum, while providing students in the minor with the in-depth knowledge and tools to become future changemakers.
+Since 2007, the Disability Studies minor has sought to infuse critical perspectives on disability across UCLA’s curriculum, while providing students with the in-depth knowledge and tools to become future changemakers.

 About UCLA Disability Studies

 Disability Studies is a groundbreaking field that challenges and changes society’s attitudes toward disability.
 Led by some of UCLA’s most distinguished faculty, Disability Studies examines the meaning and nature of disability from a variety of perspectives, including arts and humanities, health sciences, social sciences, public policy, design and technology, and education.
 At UCLA, the conversation around disability has shifted: from exclusion to inclusion, from limitations to possibilities.